Best Sports Spread Betting Sites

 Is spread betting legal in the UK?

-Yes – spread betting is completely legal for British bettors.
-All legitimate spread betting sites are licensed and regulated in the UK by the Financial Conduct Authority.
+Yes - spread betting is perfectly legal for UK punters.
+All legitimate spread betting sites in the UK are licensed and regulated by the Financial Conduct Authority.

 Is it possible to spread bet on NFL?

 Absolutely.
-The NFL is one of the most popular sports on which to spread bet.
-While you can place simple Match Winner wagers here, it’s more common to take Over/Unders on Total Points.
+The NFL is one of the most popular sports for spread betting.
+While you can place simple match winner bets, it's more common to take over/under bets on total points.

 Is sports spread betting profitable?

-It can be.
-As with regular sports betting, there is no guarantee that you’ll make a profit.
-Bet smartly, however, and you’ve actually got the potential to make bigger profits from spreads than fixed odds.
+It can happen.
+As with regular sports betting, there is no guarantee that you'll make a profit.
+However, if you're smart, you have the potential to make bigger profits on spreads than on fixed odds.

 What is a point spread?

-From all the outcomes of a particular market, the ‘point spread’ is the specific range reserved by the sportsbook.
-You cannot bet within this range, only above it by ‘buying’ the market, or below by ‘selling’ it.
+Of all the outcomes of a particular market, the 'point spread' is the specific range reserved by the sportsbook.
+You cannot bet within this range, only above it by 'buying' the market, or below it by 'selling' it.

 Is sports spread betting risky?

-Like all gambling, sports spread betting is inherently risky, as you could end up losing all the money you deposit into your account.
-In spread betting, your losses on a wager can also grow depending on how ‘wrong’ you are.
-Moderate your stakes though, and bet responsibly, and you can certainly manage this risk.
+Like all gambling, sports spread betting is inherently risky as you could end up losing all the money you deposit into your account.
+With spread betting, your losses can also increase depending on how "wrong" you are.
+However, if you moderate your stakes and bet responsibly, you can certainly manage this risk.

 Oliver Johnson